<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 5. The Matteson Trail

 Location: (directions from AllTrails) From Interstate 64 take exit 261-B (Hampton Roads Center Parkway East) then take the Magruder Blvd. exit.
-At the bottom of the exit ramp turn left on Magruder Blvd, then the first left on Butler Farm Road.
-Now take the first drive on the right and the first right again into the parking lots.
-Go to the last parking lot and the trail is straight ahead.
+At the bottom of the exit ramp, turn left on Magruder Blvd, then take the first left onto Butler Farm Road.
+Now take the first drive on the right and the first right again into the parking lot.
+Go to the last parking lot, and the trail is straight ahead.
 The other end is near where you came in.

 6. Yorktown Waterfront Walk